 Mitigation Measures Mitigation Measure No. Impact Mitigation Measure Language Implementation Responsibility Monitoring Responsibility Time Span 1.
 Aesthetics All outdoor lighting shall be hooded and directed so as not to shine toward adjacent properties and public streets.
 Applicant Applicant/County of Fresno Public Works and Planning (PW&P) During construction and operation 2.
-Cultural Resources 3 Applicant/PW&P During ground- disturbing activities and construction Conditions of Approval 1.
-Prior to permits, a Site Plan Review application shall be submitted to and approved by the Department of Public Works and Planning in accordance with Section 874 of the Fresno County Zoning Ordinance.
-Conditions of the Site Plan Review may include design of parking and circulation areas, access, on-site grading and drainage, fire protection, landscaping, signage, and lighting.
-2. Development of the property shall be in accordance with the Site Plan, Floor Plans, Elevations, and Operational Statement approved by the Commission.
+Cultural Resources In the event that cultural resources are unearthed during ground-disturbing activities, all work shall be halted in the area of the find.
+An Archeologist shall be called to evaluate the findings and make any necessary mitigation recommendations.
+If human remains are unearthed during ground disturbing activities, no further disturbance is to occur until the Fresno County Sheriff-Coroner has made the necessary findings as to origin and disposition.
+All normal evidence procedures shall be followed by photos, reports, video, etc. If such remains are determined to be Native American, the Sheriff-Coroner must notify the Native American Commission within 24 hours.
+Applicant Applicant/PW&P During ground- disturbing activities and construction Conditions of Approval 1. in accordance nits, a Site Plan Review application shall be submitted to and apprate with Section 874 of the Fresno County Zoning Ordinance.
+Concirculation areas, access, on-site grading and drainage, fire protections. ditions of the Site P lan Review may incl ude design of 2.
+Development of the property shall be in accordance with the Site Plan, Floor Plans, Elevations, and Operational Statement approved by the Commission.

-\MITIGATION MEASURE - Measure specifically applied to the project to mitigate potential adverse environmental effects identified in the environmental document.
+^{}MITIGATION MEASURE - Measure specifically applied to the project to mitigate potential adverse environmental effects identified in the environmental document.
 Conditions of Approval reference recommended Conditions for the project.